robric/oai-on-WSL/README.md

 This is the simplest iteration with both 5GC and RAN running in a same Node/Cluster.
 There is no need for customization of networking since this is self-contained (i.e. AMF IP automatically retrieved within the cluster).
 For conveniency, a script named "deploy-single-node.sh" executes the commands detailed below.

 - Deployment 5GC

+The below process deploys the master branch.
+Dev branch is available through "git clone -b feat/helm-repo https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-fed.git".
+At time of writing, this branch has charts for ORAN gNB Split (CU-UP/CP and DU).

 ```
 git clone https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-fed